 How much does it bother you when a company treats you like a number to be checked off a list?
 Like they couldn’t care less about your problems?
 Especially when they’re supposed to be assisting you with those problems?!
 It’s infuriating.

-Now, think about how you feel when you have an experience with a company that actually listens to what you’re struggling with, finds you a solution, and offers it without making you wait on hold for several hours.
+Now, think about how you feel when you have an experience with a company that actually listens to what you’re struggling with.
+Imagine they find you a solution and offer it without making you wait on hold for several hours.

 I’m talking about personalized customer journeys.
 Experiences in which you listen to your customers’ needs, and then offer up products and services to meet those needs.
 Let’s walk through how to create a customer journey to delight your audience instead of wasting their time trying to find their own answers.